Paul Geithner’s 1978 Triumph Spitfire 1500

 FRONT:

-(results in 7 inch installed coil length with car resting on level ground, lowering the front by about 1 inch from stock for improved suspension geometry and overall level stance)
+(results in 6.875 inch installed coil length with car resting on level ground, lowering the front by about 1 inch vs. factory for improved suspension geometry and overall level stance)

 Addco 1 inch anti-sway bar (p/n 707) w/ reinforced mounts on A-arms and frame